SJROHRXD/Algorithms_and_DataStructures/Other Examples/Mixed Data Types.md

 # Mixed Data Types and Conversion Methods

-## if I have an array of mixed data types, numbers represented as both numbers and strings - how would I approach numbers represented as strings if I need to do mathematical operations with every item in the array?
+## If I have an array of mixed data types, numbers represented as both numbers and strings - how would I approach numbers represented as strings if I need to do mathematical operations with every item in the array?

 If you have an array of mixed data types where some of the numbers are represented as strings, you can convert them to numeric data types (e.g., integers or floats) before performing any mathematical operations.